What is attenuated familial adenomatous polyposis?

 Normally, every cell has two copies of each gene: one inherited from the mother and one inherited from the father.
 AFAP follows an autosomal dominant inheritance pattern, in which a mutation happens in only one copy of the gene.
 This means that a parent with a gene mutation may pass along a copy of their normal gene or a copy of the gene with the mutation.
 Therefore, a child who has a parent with a mutation has a 50% chance of inheriting that mutation.
 A brother, sister, or parent of a person who has a mutation also has a 50% chance of having the same mutation.

 Options exist for couples interested in having a child when they know that one of them carries a gene mutation that increases the risk for this hereditary cancer syndrome.
 Preimplantation Genetic Diagnosis (PGD) is a medical procedure done in conjunction with in-vitro fertilization (IVF).
 It allows people who carry a specific known genetic mutation to have children who do not carry the mutation.
 A woman’s eggs are removed and fertilized in a laboratory.
 When the embryos reach a certain size, one cell is removed and is tested for the hereditary condition in question.
 The parents can then choose to transfer embryos which do not have the mutation.
 PGD has been in use for over a decade, and more recently has been used for several hereditary cancer predisposition syndromes.
 For more information, talk with an assisted reproduction specialist at a fertility clinic.

 How common is AFAP?

 AFAP is uncommon and possibly under-diagnosed.
-Most colorectal cancer and colon polyps are sporadic (occurs by chance), not related to AFAP, classic FAP, or other inherited syndromes .
+Most colorectal cancer and colon polyps are sporadic, meaning it occurs by chance and is not related to AFAP, classic FAP, or other inherited syndromes .
 The number of colorectal cancer cases and the number of people with multiple adenomatous colon polyps that are related to AFAP are unknown.